Discoveri-org/Discoveri/README.md

 ### About ``:Discoveri``

 ``:Discoveri`` is a Python code to optimize/maximize a function with derivative-free methods.
 This function can be a `numpy` function or the result of a postprocessing function of simulations on a cluster.
 In both cases the user can define the function to optimize.
 In the latter case, ``:Discoveri`` prepares and launches automatically the simulations that sample the function to optimize.
-At the moment, the following optimization methods are implemented: `"Grid Search"`, `"Random Search"`,`"Bayesian Optimization"`, `"Particle Swarm Optimization"` (and its variant called `"Adaptive Particle Swarm Optimization"`).
+At the moment, the following optimization methods are implemented: `"Grid Search"`, `"Random Search"`,`"Bayesian Optimization"`, `"Particle Swarm Optimization"` (and its variants called `"Adaptive Particle Swarm Optimization"`, `"FST-PSO"`).

 ### Python libraries used
 - `numpy`